Lavishq/all-things-ctf/overthewire/bandit/bandit.md

 ---
 > x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO
 ```
+---
+day2 of doing bandit ctf and i will cheat more this time... and do it fast

 ## Level 19

 opens a new tab and try to login to bandit 18 while staing keeping bandit17 tab on and use the above diff passes, old didnt login, new did but see `byebye as was in note`

 now i open the [challenge](https://overthewire.org/wargames/bandit/bandit19.html) and wow, .bashrc was modified to log out... i think i can close bandit17 tab and focus on bandit18, this is cool trick that can be used to annoy your friends and they have to either wipeout their disk or chroot and fix it i guess, lol